algbio/efg-mems/README.md

 ./find-mems-covid19-efg.sh
 ./find-mems-ecoli.sh
 ```
-To compare the results to MEM finding on br-index, you can continue as follows:
+To compare the results to MEM finding on br-index, you can continue as follows by installing br-index-mems in the directory containing this repository:
 ```
 cd ..
 git clone --recursive https://github.com/algbio/br-index-mems.git